 The best options include balance transfer credit cards, home equity loans or lines of credit, personal loans, peer-to-peer loans and debt management plans.

 Learn the pros and cons of each option to find the one that works best for your financial situation.

 1. Balance transfer credit cards

 Transferring your debts to one credit card could save you money in interest, especially if you’re paying off other, higher-rate credit cards.
 And you’ll have only one monthly payment.

-What you need is a card with a limit high enough to accommodate your balances and an annual percentage rate (APR) of interest low enough to make consolidation worthwhile.
+You’ll need a balance transfer card with a credit limit that is high enough to accommodate all the balances you’re rolling over and an annual percentage rate (APR) low enough to make debt consolidation by credit card worthwhile.

-And, whether you request a credit-line increase or apply for a brand-new credit card, the issuer will pull your credit history, which can lower your score, McClary says.
+Keep in mind that whether you request a credit-line increase or apply for a new credit card, the issuer will pull your credit history, which can lower your credit score.

 Home equity loans have longer repayment periods, which can mean lower monthly payments but also more interest over the life of the loan, he says.